redstone-finance/redstone-docs/docs/avs/running-avs-operator-testnet.md

 Not only will you be helping to maintain the integrity of this innovative system, but you’ll also have the chance to earn rewards for your participation.

 :::info
-The following instructions apply to setting up an operator in the testnet environment running on Ethereum [Holesky](https://holesky.etherscan.io/) (L1), where the EigenLayer contracts and Othenic contracts responsible for operator rewards are deployed.
+The following instructions apply to setting up an operator in the testnet environment running on Ethereum [Holesky](https://holesky.etherscan.io/) (L1), where the EigenLayer contracts and Othentic contracts responsible for operator rewards are deployed.
 Additionally, the L2 Base [Sepolia](https://sepolia.basescan.org/) network hosts contracts that validate attester signatures and store the current price and its timestamp.
 :::

 To become an operator in the RedStone AVS network, you’ll need to follow the four steps outlined below.